Brookke/brookke.github.io/_posts/2025-06-01-graphql-fragments.md

 ...
 ```

-### Why This Pattern Works Well
+### Why This Pattern Works

 With this setup:

-- Fragments are colocated with the components that use them.
+- ✅ Fragments are colocated with the components that use them.
-- Fragment masking ensures that components only access the fields declared in their fragment.
+- ✅ Fragment masking ensures that components only access the fields declared in their fragment.
-- Codegen keeps everything typesafe and consistent.
+- ✅ Codegen keeps everything typesafe and consistent.

-This is a clean, scalable pattern that scales beautifully as your app grows.
+Your components define **what data they need**, and pages simply provide it.

-Next time you find yourself copying the same fields between queries, reach for a fragment—and put it where it belongs: **next to the component that needs it.**
+Next time you find yourself copying the same fields between queries, stop.
+Reach for a fragment and put it where it belongs: **next to the component that needs it.**